Michael Feingold: Later career

 On May 17, 2013, after 42 years as a writer at the Village Voice, and over three decades as its primary theater critic, Feingold's contract was not renewed.
 Afterwards, he wrote a monthly two-part column, "Thinking About Theater", for the Theater Mania website from 2013 to 2017, and also wrote 35 columns for New York Stage Review beginning in October 2018.
 In his columns for NYSR, Feingold did not review individual productions, but instead sought "to pull together some general reflections, linking the theater to the world outside, and linking our theater’s many diverse parts to each other."

 On January 12, 2016, Feingold announced his return to the Village Voice to write a twice-monthly column for a new Voice website.

 Feingold was a judge for the Obie Awards for 31 seasons, and served as its chairman from 2006 to 2011 and from 2012 to 2014.
-(Note: In 2006, as chairman, Feingold presented Czech playwright and politician Vaclav Havel with the Obie Awards he won in 1970 and 1984 but was not able to accept; the Obie Havel won in 1968 had been smuggled to him in prison in 1984 by Joseph Papp, the producer of the New York Shakespeare Festival.)
+(Note: In 2006, as chairman, Feingold presented Czech playwright and politician Václav Havel with the Obie Awards he won in 1970 and 1984 but was not able to accept; the Obie Havel won in 1968 had been smuggled to him in prison in 1984 by Joseph Papp, the producer of the New York Shakespeare Festival.)
 In 2020, Feingold received an Obie Award citation "for his work as a leading voice in theater criticism, his advocacy on behalf of off and off-off-Broadway, and for his masterful leadership of the Obie Awards."

 Feingold was a member of the New York Drama Critics Circle, which presents the annual New York Drama Critics Circle Awards.